Input

 Frequently Asked Questions

-Is my JWT token safe to paste here?
+Is it safe to paste my JWT token here?

 What does the signature section show?

 The signature is displayed as a Base64URL-encoded string.
-Verification of the signature requires the secret key and is not performed by this tool — decoding only reveals the raw content.
+Verification requires the secret or public key and is not performed here — this tool only decodes the header and payload content.

 Can I decode expired JWT tokens?

 Yes.
-This tool only decodes the token structure; it does not validate expiry (exp), issuer (iss), or any other claims.
+This tool only decodes the token structure — it does not validate expiry (exp), issuer (iss), audience (aud), or any other claims.
+Expired tokens decode just fine.

 What JWT algorithms are supported?

-This decoder supports any JWT regardless of algorithm (HS256, RS256, ES256, etc.) because it only Base64URL-decodes the header and payload without verifying the signature.
+All JWT algorithms work here — HS256, RS256, ES256, PS256, and others — because the decoder only Base64URL-decodes the header and payload without needing to verify the signature.

 Related Tools